How do you get started with competency management that’s right for your organization? Here are five steps to get you going.

 To set up your competency management program for success, be sure your senior executive team is on board, providing you the support and resources you need to see the job through.
 Meet with them to outline the competency framework and to secure their buy-in for the process.
 Work to set realistic expectations about what to expect and what value a competency management program can deliver right away – and how the benefits rack up over time.

-Consider a competency pilot in one part of the organization to capture what works, what doesn’t, and to highlight early benefits to the team and company.
+A favorite piece of advice we like to give to get started with competency management is to consider a competency pilot in one part of the organization to capture what works, what doesn’t, and to highlight early benefits to the team and company.

 STEP TWO: Select Your Competency Model